 - In Case of Delay or Damage

-- If your device is delayed or damaged during travel, you may complain to the nearest Delta agent or the Complaint Resolution Official ( CRO) before leaving the airport.
+- If your device does not reach the airport on time or has accidental damage, you can report it to the nearest Delta agent or the Complaint Resolution Official (CRO) before leaving the airport.
 If you cannot do it immediately, +1 404-209-3434 is the number to call.
 You have the following 3 rights:

 - File a claim